aimtiaz11/customer-api-raml/README.md

 This is the traditional OAuth scenario (three-legged scenario) where the API Client is redirect to the Authorization server to enter their credentials.
 Upon successful authentication, the client receives the access and refresh tokens that will be used to communicate with the API server.

-This is suitable for mobile or web application clients with a end-user involved.
+This is suitable for mobile or web application clients with an end-user involved.

 #### 2.2.3 The difference between User and Application Authentication